Supplies: 2 empty water bottles, 4 buckets 🪣

 How to Play: On “GO!” each team races to thaw out their frozen t-shirt using only their hands and body heat.
 The first team to have a player wearing the frozen t-shirt wins!

-🏅 Winning team scores the points!
-Add them to the Scorecard.
+How to Win:🏅Winning team scores the points!
+Add them to your Water Olympics Scorecard.

 13. Slip-n-Slide Bowling